Abhimanyu9539/Abhimanyu9539/readme.md

 - :telescope: I’m working as a Machine Learning Engineer and contributing to Artificial Intelligence.
 - :seedling: Exploring Artificial Intelligence.
-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I like to dabble in newest LLMs and their use cases in my day to day life.
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://github.com/Abhimanyu9539/Abhimanyu9539)

 # :hammer_and_wrench: Languages and Tools